Dealing with the deposit at the end of a tenancy

 2. Deposit retained to pay rent

-Raise a journal in Accounting > Journals showing the money coming from the Custodian Deposits account to the Tenant Deposits account.
+Raise a journal in Accounting > Journals showing the money coming from the Custodian Deposits account to the Tenant Deposits account and the bank account.

 3. Deposit retained to pay charges

 Raise an invoice in Income > Invoices set to one of the Tenant Income (Non Rent) categories.
-Pay this from the bank account.
+Pay this from the Tenant Deposits account.